 Not a good night for either of them.
 The next morning she called the Banfield Clinic at Petsmart.
 She’d had Dollar insured with them ever since she got him – 10 years.
 She was told by a number of different locations that they didn’t have time for him.
 Can you imagine?
 This is an emergency and he’s a long-time client/customer/patient.
 They don’t have time?
 I never heard of such a thing.

 After examining him, they determined he’d need an MRI.
-“Come back in 4 or 5 hours so he’ll have time to recover from the anesthesia.”
+“Leave him here and come back in 4 or 5 hours so he’ll have time to recover from the anesthesia.”

 With fingers crossed, Cheyenne went home and tried to figure out what she could do to help Dollar.